Infiniti Q50: Powertrain

+Safety

 Motorsports

 On 16 October 2014 it was announced that the Infiniti Q50 would be entering the British Touring Car Championship for the 2015 season under the banner of Support our Paras.
 At that time, PRO Motorsport announced it would enter two cars in the championship driven by Richard Hawken and Derek Palmer Jr., the son of PRO Motorsport Team Principal Derek Palmer Sr., supporting the charity Support Our Paras through racing, and its long-term goal of developing, training and ensuring an injured Paratrooper graduates through the racing ranks to pilot an Infiniti Support Our Paras Racing car.

 Production

 Production of Q50 at Tochigi production plant began on 14 May 2013.
 Production of the Chinese models of Q50L sedan at Xiangyang plant in Hubei Province, China also began in 2014.

 The production of 2.0-liter turbocharged gasoline 4-cylinder developed by Daimler at the Nissan Decherd Powertrain Plant in Franklin County, Tennessee (US) began 26 June 2014.
 The engine is also used by Daimler's Mercedes-Benz C-Class at Mercedes-Benz U.S. International in Alabama.

 Production of European models of Q50 began in 2015.

 The Infiniti Q50 audio system was designed by Bose.

 The Q50 Eau Rouge production was cancelled due to high cost.